Venezuela's Maduro to visit Chavez again in Cuba

 CARACAS Venezuela's Vice President Nicolas Maduro will fly to Cuba on Friday to visit cancer-stricken Hugo Chavez, a month after the socialist leader underwent his fourth operation in 18 months.

-The 58-year-old president has neither been seen nor heard from since the surgery, and he has suffered multiple post-operative complications including a severe lung infection.
+The 58-year-old president has not been seen nor heard from since the surgery, and has suffered multiple post-operative complications including a severe lung infection.

 He missed his own inauguration on Thursday, but the Supreme Court said he could be sworn in later - in theory meaning he could remain in office for weeks or months from a Havana hospital.
 There has been no firm evidence he is conscious.